Posted on January 29, 2017 in Alcoholism

 If you are concerned about a loved one’s drinking, wondering how much alcohol is too much for them — for example, men binge on alcohol twice as often as women — discuss with them your concerns about their health and safety.
 Binge drinkers are more likely to suffer from injuries, alcohol poisoning, high blood pressure, stroke, cardiovascular disease, liver disease and neurological damage.
 Try to understand the root of the binge drinking behavior and recommend alternative options.
 Many people who wish to cut back on their drinking volunteer to be the designated driver for the evening, will alternate between drinking alcoholic and non-alcoholic beverages, or will choose drinks with a lower alcohol percentage such as beer or a wine spritzer.

 If there is evidence of medical problems, schedule an appointment with your doctor right away.
-Consider joining a support group or 12-step program if you find it difficult to refrain from binge drinking.
+Consider joining a support group or 12-step program, or seek alcohol abuse treatment if you find it difficult to refrain from binge drinking.

 For loved ones who enjoy social drinking, it is difficult to recognize how much alcohol is too much.
 Keep an eye out for adverse physical and psychological effects, and approach your loved one with care and concern if you think they need help controlling their drinking.